Dad and daughter sit together at a desk.

 Most nonprofit credit counseling agencies offer counseling online, by phone, or in person.

-If you qualify, your credit counselor may offer a debt management plan, which typically helps lower the interest you’ll pay and establishes a reasonable timeline for repayment.
-With a DMP, you’ll make monthly payments to the agency plus a small fee, and the agency will pay your creditors on your behalf.
+According to Consumer.gov, if you qualify, your credit counselor may offer a debt management plan, which typically helps lower the interest you’ll pay and establishes a reasonable timeline for repayment.
+With a DMP, you, your counselor, and the creditors you owe will agree to a specific timeline for repayment.
+You’ll make monthly payments into an account with a credit counselor, who then pays your bills.
+This process proceeds until your debts are paid off.

 You may need to do some legwork to ensure a nonprofit credit counseling organization is legitimate.
 It’s important to ask questions about credit counseling services to choose a reputable agency.